AnticOwl/anticowl.github.io/_Wip/2025-01-27-Hitman-Absolution.md

 </div>
 <p></p>

-The `Editor` mod will allow you to change the LOD, enebale or disable parts of the scene, move and modify lights and many more other things.
+The `Editor` mod will allow you to change the LOD, enable or disable parts of the scene, move and modify lights and many more other things.

 ![image](https://github.com/user-attachments/assets/4d9a12e6-e089-416d-8ca9-e2ac9bf38bb3)